JoshuaCarroll/Raspberry-Pi-Weather-Station-Dashboard/README.md

 1. Update the the php script with the MySQL password that you chose when installing the database.

-    `nano database.php`
+    `sudo nano database.php`

-    Update the database connection variables to the values that you chose.
+    Update the database connection variables to the values for your environment.

     Press `Ctrl O` then `Enter` to save and `Ctrl X` to quit nano.

 2. Run the SETUP.sh script to setup additional preferences.

-    `./SETUP.sh`
+    `./setup`

 3. Find the weather station's ip address: